 A randomized controlled study of 90 overweight women and men attempted to prove that chia seeds’ fiber and omega-3 content can reduce body weight, fat, and disease risk.

 Nevertheless, even after 12 weeks, the scientists could not see any improvement in these factors.

-Moreover, contrary to their hypothesis, they even found an increase in inflammatory markers in the subjects’ blood.
+Contrary to their hypothesis, they even found an increase in inflammatory markers in the subjects’ blood.

 Accordingly, the lectin content in chia seeds prevents the presumed positive benefit against inflammation.

-Furthermore, people often forget that chia seeds and all other plant sources contain only the mother of omega-3 fatty acids, alpha-linolenic acid (ALA).
+People often forget that chia seeds and all other plant sources contain only the mother of omega-3 fatty acids, alpha-linolenic acid (ALA).

-The human body can only convert minimal amounts of ALA to eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), according to studies (Zhao et al. 200411).
+The human body can only convert minimal amounts of ALA to eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), according to studies (Zhao et al 200411).

 Indeed potent anti-inflammatory and disease-preventive effects are reserved for EPA and DHA, which are found mainly in fatty fish (Sommer et al. 201112).